CenturySturgeon/Notes/Notes/5_SQL.md

     A2 -->B
     A3 -->B
 ```
+You might find it easier to understand by thinking how Instagram handles its comments.
+Each comment belongs to a photo were it was written, so in the comments table you would have a foreign key for each comment pointing at its photo (the one where the comment was written into).

 Another great example comes from the tables below, notice how the `photos` table records reference a specific user using it's `id` (the Foreign Key).